 - 23 November 2023: Confirmation of the negotiating mandate adopted in the LIBE Committee by absence of a request for a vote in plenary

 - 30 November 2023: Commission proposes extension of voluntary chat control 1.0

-- 1 December 2023: Council Presidency to inform the Law Enforcement Working Group about the “state of play”
+- 1 December 2023: Council Presidency informed the Law Enforcement Working Group about the “state of play”

-- 4 December 2023: EU Commission to inform the justice and home affairs ministers
+- 4 December 2023: EU Commission informed the justice and home affairs ministers

 - after 2024 EU elections: Envisaged trilogue negotiations on the final text of the Chatcontrol 2.0 legislation between Commission, Parliament and Council, as well as adoption of the result

 The actors involved in the European Parliament: Rapporteur and shadow rapporteurs

 - All of your chat conversations and emails will be automatically searched for suspicious content.
 Nothing remains confidential or secret.
 There is no requirement of a court order or an initial suspicion for searching your messages.
 It occurs always and automatically.